eduh/WorldcatRTA/README.md

 * A PHP with CURL website where the endpoint lives.
 HTTPS is highly recommended
 * Make sure your mod_rewrite is working
 * A writable directory for logging.
 Default configuration is /tmp/
-* Access to your Aleph Xservices from your endpoint the portal-x credentials)
+* Access to your Aleph Xservices from your endpoint (you will need something like the Aleph portal-x credentials)
-* Someone who can configure your Worldcat instance to consume the REST service
+* Someone in charge who can configure your Worldcat instance to consume the REST service
 * In Aleph make sure there is an index on the oclc (ocn) number.
 The Xserver must be able to resolve something like /X?op=find&code=oclc&request=[ocn number]&base=[your base]